censorship-no/ceno-docs/user-manual/en/concepts/how.md

 ![Figure: User cannot reach content directly](images/user-flow-0.svg)

 With a normal browser you would be out of luck.
 However, with Ouinet you can ask other clients for their copies of content *X*, shall they already have one (we will see how they get these copies later on).
+Let us see how Ouinet does this.

 ## Searching for shared content

 The set of all content stored by Ouinet clients is called the **distributed cache**, i.e. a store which sits in no single place.
+But how can your client find which other clients forming the cache have the desired content?

-But how can your client find who has this content?
 In any Web browser, to access content *X* it needs to know its [Uniform Resource Locator][] (URL), that is the address in the browser's location bar, e.g. `https://example.com/foo/x`.
 From that URL, a normal browser would infer that it has to contact the server `example.com` using the HTTP protocol (the language used to exchange Web resources) over SSL/TLS (a security layer over TCP, the Internet's rules for programs to talk to each other) and request the resource `/foo/x`.

 [Uniform Resource Locator]: https://en.wikipedia.org/wiki/Uniform_Resource_Locator